JihongJu/jihongju.github.io/_posts/2018-10-05-slam-lecture-note-05.md

 $$

-## EKF for Online SLAM
+# EKF for Online SLAM

+Apply EKF on SLAM to estimate the robot pose and the landmarks location in the environment.

-Online SLAM:
+## Online SLAM (Recap)

 $$
 p(x_t, m \vert z_{1:t}, u_{1:t})